Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 If you are applying for help at your social services department, again in your county of residence, they also can help you with collecting child support from the absent parent.

 By Crystal from Zebulon, NC

 There have been a lot of people lately asking whether or not federal benefits can be garnished for child support/back child support.
 There was a big article in my local paper, today, about this topic.
-65% of these benefits have always been able to be garnished, but starting in March, the entire amount of the monthly benefits can be garnished.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 I recently found out that my grandmother was getting a child support check for me and I wasn't in her care nor custody so I have never seen the money.
 Is there anyway to get that money now that I am aware of these actions?

 Have you discussed this with your grandmother?
 Who supplied you with this information (is it reliable?)?